How Our School Swim Programs Work:

 12. You are paying a lot of money to have professionals teach your child important water safety skills in very important steps, so please refrain from teaching them yourself between lessons as it could hinder their progress!
 Each student progresses at their own pace that is comfortable to them, so please be patient.

-13. Lessons taught at the schools are American Red Cross PRESCHOOL AQUATICS Levels 1-3.
+13. Lessons taught at the Montessori of Walnut are American Red Cross Preschool Aquatics Levels 1-3.